NiLaScience/Vibecoding-Sidequest-Starterpack/projects/03_EduPictionary.md

 ---

-## 11. Out-of-Scope for MVP
+## 11. Out-of-Scope for MVP (but go crazy if you want to)
 - Voice/video chat
-- AI auto-drawing or recognition
+- AI auto-drawing
 - Native mobile app
 - Tournament/league mode